iamssen/rocket-punch/src/@ssen/collect-dependencies/README.md

           },
         },
       ],
+      // Assert
+      // order by package name - @ssen/test-module1, @router-store
+      // test-module3 { @ssen/test-module1 }
+      // @ssen/test-module2 { test-module3 }
-      ['@ssen/test-module1', 'router-store', 'test-module3', '@ssen/test-module2', 'use-react-intl'],
+      // does not have any reason to order - use-react-intl ['@ssen/test-module1', 'router-store', 'test-module3', '@ssen/test-module2', 'use-react-intl'],
     );
   });

   test('should cause error if does not have name field in the package.json', () => {
+    // Arrange
     const packageJsonContents: PackageJson[] = [
       {
         name: '@ssen/test-module1',